learn-co-students/module-2-round-2-mod-2-round-2-1581695103/README.md

 - must have a name
 - must have a super name
-- must have a power

 Add error handling to the create action.
-If a user tries to create an invalid Heroine, it should show the form with the values the user submitted and the validation errors.
+If a user tries to create an invalid Heroine, the user should see the validation errors.

-### 7. Additional Heroine Validations
+### 7. Advanced Heroine Validations

-No two heroines can have the same super name.
+No two heroines should have the same super name.

 - Add a validation to prevent this.
 - Update the error handling in the create action to display this error

+### 8. Advanced: Display Heroines' Powers

+Update the Heroine show page to display the Powers that the heroine has.

+Each power should link to the corresponding Power show page.

-### 8. Heroine index view filter
+### 9. Advanced: Heroine index view filter

 Users should be able to filter the Heroine index view by Power names.